Key Takeaways

 - Market:

-- As of January 2025, there were 34 registered hemp processors in Ohio and according to the USDA search tool, as of August 2025, there were 72 active hemp cultivators.
+- As of June 2026, there were 44 registered hemp processors in Ohio and 26 growers according to the USDA search tool.

 - A 2023 economic impact report on the U.S. cannabinoid industry from Whitney Economics estimated that Ohio’s hemp-derived cannabinoid market could be worth nearly $705 million with around 8,157 jobs in the industry.